idavis/idavis.github.io/_posts/2019-08-14-building-root-filesystems-with-desktop-ui-support.md

 ## Installing Ubuntu Desktop

+In setting up the desktop environment we need to set up our `locale`.
+Feel free to enter your own `locale` for the `locale-gen` tool.
+The `--no-install-recommends` will give us the minimal default desktop environment and is missing web browsers, productivity tools, games, and many other things that we don't want.
+The `oem-config-gtk` is the GTK+ frontend for the NVIDIA post-flash UI configuration and automatically removes most of its dependencies as part of the system setup.

 ```bash
 locale-gen en_US.UTF-8
 apt update
 apt install ubuntu-desktop oem-config-gtk -y --no-install-recommends
 ```

+That's it!
+You can follow [adding custom applications](/2019/08/building-custom-root-filesystems/#custom-applications) from the [Building Custom Root Filesystems](/2019/08/building-custom-root-filesystems) post if you wish to see how to add Azure IoT Edge, OpenSSH Server, or other applications to your root filesystem.

 ## Wrapping It Up